Updated on November 26, 2021. Medical content reviewed by Dr. Shatha Atiya.

 Perhaps soon, when medical marijuana is legal at the federal level will the VA take a confident stance either for or against cannabis.

 - Cannabis may be effective in greatly reducing the symptoms of anxiety, insomnia, and hyperarousal in PTSD patients.

 - Misuse of marijuana, among PTSD patients, in particular, may aggravate symptoms.

 - CBD oil may be an effective non-psychoactive solution in the treatment of PTSD.

-- More research is required to find out whether medical cannabis may be the best medical option of treatment for PTSD patients.
+- More research is required to determine whether medical cannabis may be the best medical option for PTSD patients.